 We believe that the atoning death of Jesus Christ and His resurrection provide the only ground of justification and salvation for sinners.

 We believe in the personal, visible, bodily and imminent return of our Lord Jesus Christ to complete His saving purpose and to fulfil the biblical promises, and that this blessed hope has a vital bearing on the personal life and service of the believer.
+Complete deliverance from human frailty awaits the glorious return of Christ and all personal claims in this present age to a full freedom from mankind's struggle with sickness or disease or poverty or even human error in judgment have no sound biblical basis.

 We believe in the bodily resurrection of all the dead, of the believer to everlasting blessedness and joy with the Lord, and of the unbeliever to judgment and everlasting and conscious punishment.